MachuMachu/N-Queens/README.md

 # N-Queens
-N-Queen solver written in C.
+N-Queen solver written in C.<br>
+Uses backtracking to solve the the N-queens problem.